 Curated streaming service Mubi has announced their July 2017 lineup with a slew of great titles, not the least of which is the world premiere of James N. Kienitz Wilkins‘ The Republic and the streaming premiere of Juho Kuosmanen‘s The Happiest Day in the Life of Olli Mäki right after its release in theaters.

-Take a look below at the full lineup and be sure to click over to mubi.com for more.
+Take a look at some highlights below and be sure to click over to mubi.com for more.

 The Happiest Day in the Life of Olli Mäki — July 1